|Frequently Asked Questions

 A: We've been in business a long time.
 We guarantee the health of our dogs.
 We have a one year unconditional guarantee on all of our puppies.
 We help our customers succeed with their animals.
 We care deeply about what we are doing.

 A: We are very selective breeders, and a relatively small breeding operation.
 On average, we have between nine and twelve litters annually.

 A: Always.
-A deposit of $500 is required to reserve a puppy.
-(Purchase price is $1750.)
+A deposit of $500 toward your purchase price is required to reserve a puppy.
+(See http://www.britishlabradors.com/cost_deposit_requirement.aspx for current purchase price.)
 Once the deposit is received, we place your name on a list of your preference(s) of sex and color.
 We have 4 reservation lists: Black Male, Black Female, Yellow Male and Yellow Female.
 When a puppy of your preference of sex and color becomes available, you are contacted.
 You can then make a decision to take a puppy from this litter or wait for an upcoming litter.
 You may visit your puppy and we will make YouTube videos of your litter available on the our web site each week until 7 weeks of age.
 Puppies may be picked up at 7 weeks of age or we will ship the puppy to you at 8 weeks of age.
 Shipping costs are the responsibility of the purchaser.